workfloworchestrator/orchestrator-core/docs/reference-docs/forms.md

     return {**user_input.dict(), **user_input_node.dict()}
 ```

+For multistep forms especially, it can be useful to use the `orchestrator.forms.SubmitFormPage` class, which is just a subclass of `orchestraot.forms.FormPage` that has some metadata informing the frontend that this form is the last page in the flow so it can style the submit button differently.
+This is entirely optional.

 ### Custom Form Fields

 You can create a custom field component in the frontend.
 The components in `orchestrator-gui/src/lib/uniforms-surfnet/src` can be used to study reference implementations for a couple of custom form field types.